Why linear

 for 0 lowest possible value =

-where xis feature vector for ith sample
+where xi is feature vector for ith sample

 to estimate the log likelihood function take product of highest possible and lowest possible responses which must be maximum over all the elements of database.now log likelihood function will be as ,